KaKariki02/rushHour/README.md

 ![alt text](http://heuristieken.nl/wiki/images/d/df/Rushhour.jpg)

-# Update RushHour 15th of november
+# Update RushHour 23rd of november

-We have deleted the old RushHour file due to many conflicts within github.
-iris.py is now the leading file
+We have created three files.
+One with the algorithms, one with the classes and one main file.bla

 ## Done:
 -Initialisation of a board with a grid system